g00glen00b/dimitri.codes/src/posts/2018-12-04-jest-test-nodejs/index.md

 title: "Using Jest to test your Node.js application"
 date: "2018-12-04"
 coverImage: "jest.png"
+categories: ["JavaScript", "Tutorials"]
+tags: ["Babel", "Jest", "Node.js", "Testing"]
 ---

-After checking out [AVA](https://wordpress.g00glen00b.be/nodejs-ava/) and [tape](https://wordpress.g00glen00b.be/testing-nodejs-tape/), it's time to check out [Jest](https://jestjs.io/).
+After checking out [AVA](/nodejs-ava/) and [tape](/testing-nodejs-tape/), it's time to check out [Jest](https://jestjs.io/).
 Jest is a testing framework developed by Facebook, and is often used to test React applications.
 However, it isn't limited to just React, so let's explore the features it has by testing a small Node.js application!

 ### Snapshot testing